 |Paydays Remaining for Year||10|

-Social Security and Medicare taxes, collectively referred to as FICA (Federal Insurance Contributions Act) taxes, are subject to flat rates of 6.2% and 1.45% respectively for the employee portion; the employer pays the other half of the FICA taxes.
+Social Security and Medicare taxes, collectively called FICA (Federal Insurance Contributions Act) taxes, are subject to flat rates of 6.2% and 1.45% respectively for the employee portion; the employer pays the other half of the FICA taxes.
 An additional 0.9% Additional Medicare Tax may also be withheld for those with wages exceeding $200,000 in any calendar year.
-Claimed exemptions and allowances do not affect FICA withholding since they do not affect the tax liability in most cases, although the Additional Child Tax Credit can be used to offset the employee's portion of the FICA tax.
+Claimed exemptions and allowances do not affect FICA withholding since they usually do not affect the tax liability, although the Additional Child Tax Credit can be used to offset the employee's portion of the FICA tax.

 If an employer withholds too much FICA tax, then the employee must request a refund from the employer of the excess amount withheld; if the employer refuses, then the taxpayer can claim a refund on Form 843, Claim for Refund and Request for Abatement.
 Wages paid to children of business owners who work in a family business are exempt from FICA withholding but only if the business is a sole proprietorship or partnership where only the parents are partners.
 Wages paid to children younger than 21 or to spouses for domestic work or child care are also exempt from FICA withholding.